KingSora/OverlayScrollbars/packages/overlayscrollbars/README.md

 <details>
   <summary>
-    This is a in depth topic.
+    This is an in depth topic.
 Click here to read it.
   </summary>
   <br />

 Plugins are plain objects with a **single field**, the name of the field is the name of the plugin.
-This name is the plugins identifier and _must_ be unique across all plugin.
-In case multiple plugins have the same name, the last added plugin overwrites  previously added plugins.
+This name is the plugin's identifier and _must_ be unique across all plugins.
+In case multiple plugins have the same name, the last added plugin overwrites the plugin added previously under the same name.

 ### Plugin Modules

-A Plugin module is the constructor of a plugin modules instance.
+A Plugin module is the constructor of a plugin module's instance.
 There are two kinds of plugin modules: `static` and `instance`.
 A single plugin must have one or more modules.
-Plugin modules can return an instance, but doesn't have to.
+A plugin module can return an instance, but doesn't have to.

 #### Static Plugin Module